Data & Storage

 The system log pages capture significant media and data integrity statistics such as load counts, access counts, and error correction counts (ECC).
 MIC provides the host application with a "line of sight" to important statistics regarding the integrity of the media and its content.
 Media management software can utilize this information and copy and retire media volumes approaching the tape or in a database; the MIC contents are always maintained directly with the media but separated from the tape itself.
 Furthermore, the MIC contents are always available—even if the media is reinitialized for a new application.

-If you would like to request additional information about AIT technology, solutions, or AIT products, please contact us at .
+If you would like to request additional information about AIT technology, solutions, or AIT products, please contact us at new-info@unylogix.com .